Guides

 Here are all the editors of the Southern Living magazine:

 Finding them on social media shouldn’t be difficult.
-You can send them a message there.
-Or you can try to find their email addresses using an email scraping tool like Hunter.io:
+You can message them there, or you can try finding their email addresses using an email scraping tool like Hunter.io

-As you can see above, email scraping tools will look for (and often find) the email addresses connected with a domain you enter.
+As you see above, email scraping tools will look for (and, hopefully, find) the email addresses connected with a domain you enter.
 We suggest sending your pitch to emails connected with a specific person, like the ones we highlighted above.

 The downside of this strategy is that editors usually receive dozens of unsolicited pitches every day.
 That means they may pay little to no attention to yours.